Key Takeaways

 silk is a textile fiber of animal origin produced mainly by the silkworm called Bombyx du mulberry.
 The Mulberry Bombyx is a butterfly belonging to the family Bombycidae.

 This insect plays a vital role in the production of silk.
 Indeed, it is thanks to it that most of the silk used in the global textile industry is obtained.
-Understanding how the Mulberry Bombyx works is therefore essential to unlock the secrets of silk.
+Understanding how Mulberry Bombyx works is therefore essential to unlocking the secrets of silk.

 The Mulberry Bombyx: a butterfly at the origin of silk